Find Trade Colleges

 $20,261 Avg Student Debt

-You’ll be in good company if you decide to attend Baker College.
-It ranked #4 on our 2023 Most Popular Associate Degree Trade Schools in Michigan list.
-Baker College is located in Owosso, Michigan and has a small student population.
-In 2021-2022, this school awarded 379 associate degrees to qualified students.
+You’ll be in good company if you attend Baker College.
+The school came in at #4 on this year’s Most Popular Associate Degree Trade Schools in Michigan list.
+Baker College is a small private not-for-profit school located in Owosso, Michigan that handed out 379 associate degrees in 2021-2022.

-If you don’t receive financial aid, you can expect a bill for $12,710 to cover tuition and fees at Baker College.
-The school does not offer an in-state discount.
+The average tuition and fees at Baker College is $12,710.
+In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
 Associate Degree recipients from Baker College accumulate an average of $20,261 in student debt by the time they complete their degree.
-Around 79% of those degree recipients were women.
+Of those students who received their degree, 79% were women.

 Read More…